-See section: E.4
+See section:

+E.4

 7. The Board of Directors should perform its duties with unity of purpose and independent judgement, according all shareholders the same treatment.
-It should be guided at all times by the company's best interest and, as such, strive to maximise its value over time.
+It should be guided at all times by the Company's best interest and, as such, strive to maximise its value over time.

-It should likewise ensure that the company abides by the laws and rules in its dealings with stakeholders; fulfils its obligations and contracts in good faith; respects the customs and good practices of the sectors and territories where it does business; and upholds any additional social responsibility principles it has subscribed to voluntarily.
+It should likewise ensure that the Company abides by the laws and rules in its dealings with stakeholders; fulfils its obligations and contracts in good faith; respects the customs and good practices of the sectors and territories where it does business; and upholds any additional social responsibility principles it has subscribed to voluntarily.

-8. The Board should see the core components of its mission as approving the company's strategy and authorising the organisational resources to carry it forward, and ensuring that management meets the objectives set while pursuing the company's interests and corporate purpose.
-As such, the board in full should reserve the right to approve:

-a) The company's general policies and strategies, and, in particular:

-- i) The strategic or business plan, management targets and annual budgets; - ii) Investment and financing policy; - iii) Design of the structure of the corporate group; - iv) Corporate governance policy; - v) Corporate social responsibility policy; - vi) Remuneration and evaluation of senior officers;

-vii) Risk control and management, and the periodic monitoring of internal information and control systems.

-viii) Dividend policy, as well as the policies and limits applying to treasury stock.
+- 8. The Board should see, as core components of its mission, approving the Company's strategy and authorising the organisational resources to carry it forward, and ensuring that management meets the objectives set while pursuing the Company's interests and corporate purpose.
+As such, the Board in full should reserve the right to approve: - a) The Company's general policies and strategies, and, in particular: - i) The strategic or business plan, management targets and annual budgets; - ii) Investment and financing policy; - iii) Design of the structure of the corporate group; - iv) Corporate governance policy; - v) Corporate social responsibility policy; - vi) Remuneration and evaluation of senior officers policy; - vii) Risk control and management, and the periodic monitoring of internal information and control systems policy. - viii) Dividend policy, as well as the policies and limits applying to treasury stock.

-See sections: B. 1.10, B.1.13, B.1.14 y D.3
+See sections: B. 1.10, B.1.13, B.1.14 and D.3

 - b) The following decisions: - i.
-On the proposal of the company's chief executive, the appointment and removal of senior officers, and their compensation clauses.
+On the proposal of the Company's chief executive, the appointment and removal of senior officers, and their compensation clauses.